B.C. Ziegler: History

-In 1967, Zielger became the sole distributor of a mutual fund based in Milwaukee and in 1970, launched its own family of mutual funds.
+In 1966, Thomas J. Kenny became the president of the company.
+In 1967, Ziegler became the sole distributor of a mutual fund based in Milwaukee and in 1970, launched its own family of mutual funds.

-In December 1971, Zielger formed the holding company, Ziegler Company, Inc. as it wanted to give its individual units free rein.
+In December 1971, Ziegler formed the holding company, Ziegler Company, Inc. as it wanted to give its individual units free rein.
 Its stock was issued to the over-the-counter market.

+In 1972, Kenny, also chairperson of the board, died with members of his family on Cathay Pacific Flight 700Z.

 In 1973, Ziegler acquired a Chicago firm called Barcus, Kindred & Company that specialized in originating and underwriting municipal and nonprofit revenue bonds.
 In 1976, it was renamed to Ziegler Securities.

 In 1991, Ziegler listed on the American Stock Exchange.
 It established two new subsidiaries: Ziegler Asset Management and Ziegler Collateralized Securities.
 In April 1993, the parent company was reincorporated in Wisconsin as The Ziegler Companies, Inc. Around this time, Ziegler transitioned from a "bonds only" house to a "full-service brokerage" and by 1994, started offering equity offerings.
 In July 1997, Ziegler acquired Glaisner, Schiffarth, Grande & Schnoll, a Milwaukee-based institutional equity sales, trading, and research firm.
 By the late 90s, Ziegler divested from some of its business lines so it could focus on its investment banking and investment management businesses.

 In 2001, Ziegler moved its headquarters to Milwaukee to be closer to the financial center.
 In December 2003, Ziegler voluntarily delisted itself from the American Stock Exchange, and its shares would trade over-the-counter via the Pink Sheets electronic network.
 Reasons for delisting include low interest in the stock with few shareholders and limited trading volume as well as the high reporting costs which were made worse by the Sarbanes–Oxley Act.

 During 2000s, Ziegler continued to focus on being a full-service brokerage and moved its headquarters to Chicago.
 In 2006, it started its M&A business.

 In 2014, Ziegler became a private held firm.
 In the same year, Ziegler and Link-age Ventures launched a $26.6 million Ziegler Link-age Longevity Fund that would focus on companies providing healthcare to the aging market.

 In 2018, Ziegler sold its wealth management business to Stifel to focus more on intuitional offerings.

 In August 2024, The Charlotte Observer reported that Ziegler was arranging financing for Charter schools in North Carolina.
 In September 2024, The Vanguard Group, AllianceBernstein and Macquarie Group sued Ziegler stated they were defrauded by it after it underwrote $280 million of municipal securities for Legacy Park which went bankrupt leading to huge losses.